UO-CS-OER/CS211-text/_sources/00-Preliminaries/00-01-Prospectus.md

 That is not to say that Python is a perfect language.
 It is certainly not the only programming language you will ever want or need to learn.
-But among the programming langauges available to us today, we believe it is an excellent starting point.
+But among the programming languages available to us today, we believe it is an excellent starting point.

 ## Getting a Start